18 Entertaining Easter Games for Kids

 Hide your dyed Easter eggs all over your lawn, garden, and porch and set the little ones loose with baskets.
 Another variation is hiding hollow plastic eggs with clues inside about where to find the next egg.
 The last egg contains directions to the treasure (a Lego toy, stuffed animal, or other fun prize)!
 To avoid disappointment, make sure you have a treasure for each child.
 If you like these Easter games for kids also try these Easter basket ideas that will leave your kids speechless.

-Before the parade begins, give each child a white plastic fedora and let him or her decorate it with flowers, ribbons, glitter, stickers, plastic fruit, lace, and paints.
+Before the mini-parade in your backyard begins, give each child a white plastic fedora and let him or her decorate it with flowers, ribbons, glitter, stickers, plastic fruit, lace, and paints.
 Once everyone has finished a hat, have the kids line up and parade around to music, showing off the latest fashions.

 Hide jellybeans all over your home and then set the kids loose with baskets.
 Make sure some are easy to find for younger kids, and some are in more challenging places for older kids.
 Be warned that you could be finding jellybeans in interesting places for weeks to come.

 Buy a set of Easter egg dyes for the kids to use to color hardboiled eggs.
 Have them add extra decorations with markers, glue and glitter or stickers.
 Try these all-natural homemade Easter egg dyes.